adam-p/yesterday-i-learned/java.md

 * Because inner classes are visible only within the outer class, [an interface method inside a class like that must be public](http://stackoverflow.com/questions/11639741/java-attempting-to-assign-weaker-access-privilege-error) (or at least better than the base class, I am guessing).
 * Where the memory is used to store primitives [depends on the JDK implementation](http://stackoverflow.com/questions/31608220/where-are-string-objects-when-created-using-tostring-methods-stored-in-memory-in) (and which types).
 In other words, it is best for you to ignore all this.
 * Adding a method inside an interface will instantly (with a lack of a better term) fuck everyone over because none of the implementations have that new method.
 To combat this, Java 8 adds [`default type funcName() {...}`](https://docs.oracle.com/javase/tutorial/java/IandI/defaultmethods.html) to interface definitions.
 Of course you'll start to wonder the purpose of interfaces if you can have code in it, but I digress.
+1. In between `public` and `void`, you can specify [bounded parameters](https://docs.oracle.com/javase/tutorial/java/generics/bounded.html) that specifies ... superclasses of that type that can be passed in, I guess.
+Today I have not learned.
+1. Prior to Java 7, it was impossible to `switch/case` with a string condition.
 1.

 # [Android](https://www.reddit.com/r/androiddev/comments/3ka9j0/what_to_know_for_a_mobile_developer_interview/)